 Holidays and travel

-Going on holiday should be an enjoyable time which
+condition should still be an enjoyable time which

-it's best to wait until you feel recovered before going on a holiday.
+until you feel recovered before going on a holiday.

 Is it safe for me to go on holiday?